VIDEO: ATM explodes during robbery attempt; 1 arrested

 The latest happened inside of Kenny's Place beer distributor on the 1800 block of East Allegheny Avenue around 9:30 p.m.
 Wednesday.

-The faade of the ATM was blown off, but the safe remained intact.
+The facade of the ATM was blown off, but the safe remained intact.

 "The explosion did not result in currency being dispensed.
 The safe portion at the bottom where the money is stored was not breached or compromised," Philadelphia Police Captain Sekou Kinebrew said.